Notice: FTQ&Cs is now Illuminate with the same Fair Trade mission and many of the same fabulous textile crafts.

-How Our Guatemalan Quilts Are Made & the Fabulous Artisans Who Make Them!
+How Our Fair Trade Guatemalan Quilts Are Made & the Fabulous Artisans Who Make Them!

 About our Handmade Quilts!
 Guatemalan patchwork quilts are renowned for their beauty and many people use them for tapestries or wall hangings.
 They are handcrafted from cotton patches and each is unique.
-They have tabs sewn on the corners to allow them to be hung as tapestries.
 Like most hand-made patchwork quilts, they should be hand washed using cold water.
 Cool dry.
 You can also dry clean them.

 Designing a quilt!

 Artisans begin the work of designing a new quilt by laying out the patches [some hand embroidered] on plastic which has been measured and cut for king, queen, and twin-size quilts.
-[In these pictures they are doing that on a soccer field].
+[In the picture Below they are doing that on a soccer field].

-The patches come from the fabric the women have sewn to make their skirts and "huipiles", which are the traditional hand-woven and embroidered blouses that Mayan women originally began wearing around the time of the Spanish conquest.
+The patches come from the fabric the women have sewn to make their skirts and "huipiles", which are the traditional hand-woven and embroidered blouses that Mayan women originally began wearing before the Spanish conquest.
 This clothing varies from region to region within Guatemala and the secrets of this beautiful craft have been passed down at the family and village level for generations.
 The quilts are made of patches from various regions of Guatemala and reflect a variety of styles and colors.

 The women then move the patches around until they have a design which is pleasing to them and satisfies a basic pattern and color scheme.